Comparing Medicare and Employer Coverage

 My friend almost made a huge mistake when she tried to compare Medicare and her Employer Retiree Plan.
 She almost wound up without insurance at all.

 I get this question all the time from people who are trying to figure out whether to stay on their existing plan or sign up for Medicare.
 For my friend, she almost asked me too late.
-I'll call her Sue, but her details and name has been changed.
+I'll call her Sue, but her details and name have been changed.

 Secondary to Medicare

 Sue delayed getting Medicare because she had excellent retiree coverage.
 When she compared Medicare and employer coverage, Medicare came up short to her.
-She used to work for a large company and the drug portion of her benefits could not be beat.
+She used to work for a large company and the drug portion of her benefits could not be beaten.
 Sue was getting brand name drugs at an excellent price.
 I was jealous of her plan.

-Over the years Sue had referred her friends and clients to me as they turned 65, but she didn't want to change her own plan because she needed to wait for her husband to turn 65 too, since her retiree plan also covered him.
+Over the years Sue had referred her friends and clients to me as they turned 65, but she didn't want to change her own plan because she needed to wait for her husband to turn 65 too since her retiree plan also covered him.

 Her birthday passed and her cake was long gone.
 She hadn't signed up for Medicare yet.
 I had reminded her a few times, but she said she wanted to stay on her existing plan.
 I'm glad that I was persistent.
 I wanted her to be absolutely sure that she didn't need to sign up for Medicare.
 Anyone who knows me also knows that I can be like a pit bull and a bone when I have an idea about something.

 After months passed, Sue called me the day before her ability to sign up for Medicare ended.
-I offered to make a three way call so we could verify her coverage.
+I offered to make a three-way call so we could verify her coverage.
 She agreed, so we called her human resources department at her former company and spoke with them.
 Sue gave permission for me to speak with them, so I asked, “Is your retiree plan primary or secondary to Medicare?”

 Then I held my breath because I already knew the answer.